What is Growth Marketing? Growth Marketing Approaches and Elements

 According to the American Marketing Association (AMA) Board of Directors, Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.

-Hubspot summarizes it here: Marketing refers to any action that a company takes to attract a target audience to the company’s products or services through high-quality messaging.
-Marketing aims to deliver authentic value to potential customers and consumers through content, with the goal of demonstrating long-term product value, strengthening brand loyalty and ultimately increasing sales.
+Hubspot summarizes it here: Marketing refers to any action a company takes to attract a target audience to its products or services through high-quality messaging.
+Marketing aims to deliver authentic value to potential customers and consumers through content to demonstrate long-term product value, strengthening brand loyalty and increasing sales.

-In summary, Marketing is the process of trying to understand the needs and expectations of consumers or potential buyers and designing and presenting services/products in line with these elements.
+In summary, Marketing is trying to understand the needs and expectations of consumers or potential buyers and designing and presenting services/products in line with these elements.

 Today, traditional marketing and digital marketing fields are separated within themselves, but they have also become units that can work together.